 I haven’t tried to destroy my YubiKey, so I don’t have first-hand experience as to how much of a beating these devices can take.

-However, a Twitter user accidentally ground his YubiKey in a weed eater.
+Here’s a first-hand experience of someone who ‘tested’ their YubiKey’s durability.
+A Twitter user accidentally ground his YubiKey in a weed eater.

 Have you ever wondered how durable a multifactor token is? @N8ACR, one of our @MiamiRegionals IT staff found out with his @Yubico YubiKey.
 He lost this one years ago, and found it this week when his weed eater threw it back up on to the porch.
 It still works! pic.twitter.com/PuMM283OGg— David Seidl (@davidseidl) May 5, 2020